Joan Bennett c. 1940s (left) and Rita Hayworth in Gilda, 1946

 The 1940s started getting creative with slinky fitted dresses that were had a tight fitting bodice and slightly looser skirt.

-The fitted skirt style ranged from slight pencil, straight, or to slight mermaid.
+The fitted skirt style ranged from slight pencil, straight, to slight mermaid.

 Dresses in the 1940s – Fitted Dress: Rita Hayworth Retro Style